Sledmine/forge/README.md

 Halo Custom Edition Forge system using Chimera and SAPP

 ### What is it?
-Forge is a project that aims to add Forge-like system from posterior sequels of the Halo saga into any Halo Custom Edition map!...
-BY NOW Forge is only compatible with the Forge Island map, there are plans to add compatibility with Forge World map in the future!
+Forge is a project that aims to add Forge-like system from posterior sequels of the Halo saga into any Halo Custom Edition map!... **BY NOW** Forge is only compatible with the Forge Island map, there are plans to add compatibility with Forge World map in the future!

 ### How was it created?
 This project was made with Chimera Lua Scripting on the client side and SAPP Lua Scripting on the server side, allowing us to share data via rcon messages and intercept any message to execute client side or server side actions.

 Forge implements [lua-blam](https://github.com/Sledmine/lua-blam) giving easy memory access and ensuring API compatibility with SAPP, plus other libraries to give the most stable experience, avoiding random crashes as possible and ensuring project maintainability.

-This project is based in some type of REST architecture, meaning that is made to keep data persistence and functionality along the entire development, every request proccess for updating, deleting and spawning is proccessed just once, only when needed, in a single rcon message with specific and accurate properties.
+This project is based in some type of REST architecture, meaning that is made to keep data persistence and functionality along the entire development, every request proccess for updating, deleting and spawning is proccessed just once, only when needed, in a single rcon message with specific properties.

-Forge reimplements some concepts from modern app libraries like the store from [redux-js](https://redux.js.org) using [lua-redux](https://github.com/piperswe/lua-redux), giving security, behavior, performance and operability to the project.
+Forge reimplements some concepts from modern app libraries like the store from [redux-js](https://redux.js.org) using [lua-redux](https://github.com/piperswe/lua-redux), giving security, performance and operability to the project.

 ### Highlights
 - Provides a store for all the Forge objects created on the server meaning the store is reusable, when a player joins mid game all the objects in the store can be pushed to the new player and sync everything created by other players on the server.